When you're babysitting, there's a lot of information that you will need to keep track of.

 Some common house rules might include:

-Parents should also let you know what punishments (such as a time out) they feel should be used if kids disobey the rules.
+Parents should also let you know strategies on how they manage challenging behavior (such as a time out) when children don’t follow the rules.

 It's a good idea to review the house rules for a family each time you babysit.
 That way you can make sure that you're keeping yourself consistent with what the parents want.

 This is a sheet of information that summarizes important information that you need to know about each child.